-Publications in peer-reviewed high impact journals in the area of the different Societal Challenges - Patent applications in the area of the different Societal Challenges Number of Union pieces of legislation referring to activities supported in the area of the different Societal Challenges 4.
+- Publications in peer-reviewed high impact journals in the area of the different Societal Challenges - Patent and utility model applications in the area of the different Societal Challenges - Number of SMEs participating - Number of Union pieces of legislation referring to activities supported in the area of the different Societal Challenges - 4.
 Part IV.
 Non-nuclear direct actions of the Joint Research Centre Specific objectives:

-Provide customer-driven scientific and technical support to Union policies

-Number of occurrences of tangible specific impacts on European policies resulting from technical and scientific support provided by the Joint Research Centre

-- Number of peer reviewed publications

-growing global interdependencies;

-Additional performance indicators are:

-Publications in peer-reviewed high impact journals in the area of the different Societal Challenges Patent and utility model applications in the area of the different Societal Challenges - Number of SMEs participating Number of Union pieces of legislation referring to activities supported in the area of the different Societal Challenges - Number of Innovation Union objectives achieved 4.
+- Provide customer-driven scientific and technical support to Union policies - Number of occurrences of tangible specific impacts on European policies resulting from technical and scientific support provided by the Joint Research Centre - Number of peer reviewed publications - Number of Union pieces of legislation referring to activities supported in the area of the different Societal Challenges - Number of Innovation Union objectives achieved - 4.
 Part IV.
 Non-nuclear direct actions of the Joint Research Centre Specific objectives: